tacoavengers/singly-linked-list/README.md

 ##### Cons
 - The references to the next node require extra memory
 - Random access is not possible.
-To access a node one must traverse through the chaine of nodes.
+To access a node one must traverse through the chain of nodes.

 ### Create a Linked List